052223-java-angular/Pawel-p1/README.md

 - **As a user,** I want to edit or delete my reviews so that I can make changes if my opinion changes.
 - **As a user**, I want to view ratings and reviews from other users so that I can get different perspectives about a beer.
 - **As a user**, I want to mark my favorite beers so that I can easily find them later.
+- **As a user**, I want to follow other users and see their reviews as they are added.
+- **As a user**, I want to add profile pictures and biographical information to my profile.

 ## MVP (Minimum Viable Product)